-Our service area is largely rural, and we are often called upon to help rescue animals including wildlife, pets and livestock.
+Our Service area is largely rural, and we are often called upon to help rescue animals including wildlife, pets and livestock.
 While we do not have a duty to respond to these incidents, we do attend if there is likely to be a risk to a member of the public if they attempt to rescue the animal themselves or if an animal is trapped in a location that is particularly challenging to access.

-During the five-year period from April 2015 to March 2020, there were 23,451 animal rescue incidents in England, including 1,325 within our service area.
-While there has been a slight upward trend nationally during this period, our service has seen a very slight downward trend.
+During the five-year period from April 2015 to March 2020, there were 23,451 animal rescue incidents in England, including 1,325 in our Service area.
+While there was a slight upward trend nationally during this period, we saw a slight downward trend.

-Number of animal rescues attended, including forecast to 2026/27

-Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020
+Number of animal rescues attended, including forecast to 2026/27 Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020